oliverochman/newsroom_api-april-2020/README.md

   "message": "Article successfully created!"
 }
 ```
-with :title or :body params missing
+with :title or :body params missing, gives 400 response with body:
 ```
 {
   "message": "Title can't be empty."